 EnglishViews: 0 Author: Site Editor Publish Time: 2026-04-20 Origin: Site

-Water used in industrial systems usually has suspended solids, dissolved minerals, gases, and tiny organisms.
-If left untreated, these things cause scaling, corrosion, fouling, and bacteria or algae growth.
+Raw water entering industrial systems often contains suspended solids, dissolved minerals, gases, and microscopic organisms.
+Left untreated, these contaminants can lead to scaling, corrosion, fouling, and biological growth.

-- Make heat transfer better in cooling and heating systems
+- Improve heat transfer efficiency in cooling towers and heat exchangers

-Filtration takes out suspended solids, particles, and cloudiness from water.
-Common types are multimedia filters, sand filters, and self-cleaning filters.
+Filtration removes suspended solids, particles, and turbidity from water.
+Examples include multimedia filters, sand filters, and self-cleaning filters.

-It’s usually the first step in treatment and protects downstream equipment like pumps and heat exchangers.
+Filtration is typically the first stage of treatment and helps prevent damage to downstream equipment such as pumps and heat exchangers.

 2.Chemical Dosing System